 Our Cash Belt is a light to medium weight money-carrying belt.
 Think of the belts as a long, skinny envelope in which money can be secreted and you have the concept.
 The Cash belt is a lightweight belt, can be had in straight, ranger, new ranger or taper styles in the same widths as our waistbelts.
 The amount of cash that can be stashed will bdepend on the width and how big around you are.

 The Cash & Carry Belt is our hefty weight money-carrying belt.
-It is belt so that it can carry the weight of a holstered 1911 pistol without sagging.
+It is built to carry the weight of a holstered 1911 pistol or similar weight firearm without sagging.
 Order the style you like with the pattern you like.

 The money belt was likely the most popular belt on the Frontier and survived well into the 1940's!
 It is a wide, soft belt.
 The body is made from a single piece of leather folded on itself and stitched.
 As a result, it is extremely light in weight and offers greater comfort than any othergun belt for all-day wear.